-Kristina Debarge Dons Pink Lingerie On Instagram, Says ‘If You Got It, Flaunt It’
+Kristinia DeBarge Dons Pink Lingerie On Instagram, Says ‘If You Got It, Flaunt It’

 “I’m going in a sexier and fun direction now.
 My sound is more mature.
 It’s a song about being a lover and carefree.
 I’m excited to show my fans this side of myself.
 It is who I am.”

-She got broke into the world of music at 14-years-old on American Juniors, which is a kids’ spin-off of American Idol, according to Parle Magazine.
-She would go on to release her first album Exposed, which would eventually peak at number 23 on the Billboard’s Top 200 chart.
+She broke into the world of music at 14-years-old on American Juniors, which was a kids’ spin-off of American Idol, according to Parle Magazine.
+She went on to release her first album, Exposed, which eventually peaked at No. 23 on the Billboard Top 200 chart.
 Her hit “Goodbye” sold over 2 million copies.

 But things haven’t been always easy for Kristinia, who admits that she was bullied growing up.